ronaldbosma/blog/content/blog/azure-workbook-tips-and-tricks/index.md

 | order by timestamp desc
 ```

-This query look similar to the previous one, but only filters on the `sessionCorrelationId` column using the exported parameter of the master table.
+This query looks like the previous one, but only filters on the `sessionCorrelationId` column using the exported parameter of the master table.

 You can customize the columns again, similar to the master table.
 I also like to add a chart title in which I display the selected value.
 You can update the chart title in the Advanced Settings with: `Requests for session: {SelectedSessionCorrelationId}`.